0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 - While the commonly-used crypto wallets let you interact with Ethereum and other blockchain networks using RPCs (Remote Procedure Calls), this is not the case with Polygon ID Wallet - it functions solely to store claims linked to an identity and lets these claims get verified by creating zero-knowledge proofs.

 - General wallets store cryptographic keys while the Polygon ID Wallet stores users' identities.
+While both type of wallets are based on privaye-public key cryptography, the two are different in the sense that in a wallet like MetaMask, the elliptic curve used is `secp256k1`, which is used to convert private key to a public key and eventaully to an Ethereum Address, which identifies your wallet.
+On the other hand, Polygon ID Wallet is based on the `Baby Jubjub Key` which generates Polygon Id Identifier, which becomes identifier of your wallet instead of the Etehreum Wallet Address.

 ## Polygon ID Wallet SDK